kapsvansh/ImmutableQueue/README.md

 ImmutableQueueTest class is a java file which has:
 1. main method in which all the possible test cases have been run
-2. rt from main method there are JUnit Test cases also defined in this class
+2. apart from main method there are JUnit Test cases also defined in this class